Elijah Lee couldn't help but smile.

 “I guess the Cinderella story has comes to an end,” said Lee, who helped the Wildcats enjoy a 27-1 mark over the past two seasons, including a 14-0 record this year.

-Page 2 of 2 - “Today, for the first time, it's really hit me that we're the two-time state champs.
+“Today, for the first time, it's really hit me that we're the two-time state champs.
 I was wondering when it would hit me, and it happened this morning.
 When my family moved to Blue Springs, I had no idea what to expect.
 I never thought about an honor like winning the Buchanan Award and never thought about back-to-back state championships.

 “And I didn't even know about The Examiner, or how (the newspaper) covered our team.
 Now, I've won two Examiner awards, and those mean a great deal to me.
 Usually, those things don't happen to a kid who moves to a new school when he's a junior.
 But they did to me, and I am so thankful to be a part of Blue Springs High School and this football program.”